rgutierrez2004/livelabs/secureoracle/intro.md

 This workshop requires an Oracle Cloud account.
 As a result of registering for LiveLabs, you will receive an email with instructions for accessing your account.

 ###Getting Help During This Workshop
-If you have a question during this workshop then use the <a href="https://cloudcustomerconnect.oracle.com/resources/32a53f8587/summary" target="\_blank">**Autonomous Data Warehouse Forum**</a> on **Cloud Customer Connect** to post questions, connect with experts, and share your thoughts and ideas about Oracle Autonomous Data Warehouse.
+If you have a question during this workshop then use the <a href="https://cloudcustomerconnect.oracle.com/resources/d9b657b850/summary" target="\_blank">**Identity Forum**</a> on **Cloud Customer Connect** to post questions, connect with experts, and share your thoughts and ideas about Oracle Identity products.

 Are you are completely new to the **Cloud Customer Connect**</a> forums?
 Visit our <a href="https://cloudcustomerconnect.oracle.com/pages/1f00b02b84" target="\_blank">**Getting Started forum page**</a> to learn how to best leverage community resources.

 **You are all set; let's begin!
 Click Lab 1 in the Contents menu on the right.**

-## Want to Learn More About Autonomous Database?
+## Want to Learn More About Identity and Access Management?

-Use these links to get more information about Oracle Autonomous Database:
+Use these links to get more information about Oracle Identity and Access Management:

-- <a href="https://www.oracle.com/database/autonomous-database.html" target="\_blank">Oracle Autonomous Database website</a>
-- <a href="https://www.oracle.com/database/adw-cloud.html" target="\_blank">Oracle Autonomous Data Warehouse website</a>
-- <a href="https://www.oracle.com/database/atp-cloud.html" target="\_blank">Oracle Autonomous Transaction Processing website</a>
+- <a href="https://docs.oracle.com/en/middleware/idm/suite/12.2.1.4/index.html" target="\_blank">Oracle Identity Management website</a>
-- <a href="http://www.oracle.com/us/products/database/autonomous-dw-cloud-ipaper-3938921.pdf" target="\_blank">Oracle Autonomous Data Warehouse ipaper</a>
+- <a href="https://docs.oracle.com/en/middleware/idm/identity-governance/12.2.1.4/index.html" target="\_blank">Oracle Identity Governance Documentation</a>
-- <a href="https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/index.html" target="\_blank">Oracle Autonomous Data Warehouse Documentation</a>
+- <a href="https://docs.oracle.com/en/middleware/idm/access-manager/12.2.1.4/books.html" target="\_blank">Oracle Access Management Documentation</a>
-- <a href="https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/videos.html" target="\_blank">Autonomous Data Warehouse Videos</a>
-- <a href="https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/tutorials.html" target="\_blank">Additional Autonomous Data Warehouse Tutorials</a>

 ## Acknowledgements

-- **Author** - Nilay Panchal, ADB Product Management
+- **Author** - Ricardo Gutierrez, Solution Engineering - Security and Management
-- **Adapted for Cloud by** - Richard Green, Principal Developer, Database User Assistance
-- **Last Updated By/Date** - Richard Green, April 2020
+- **Last Updated By/Date** - Ricardo Gutierrez, June 2020

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
 Please include the workshop name and lab in your request.